bigsql/plprofiler/doc/examples.md

 With that in place we use our last method of capturing profiling data once more to generate the last report for this tutorial.

 ```
-plprofiler reset-data
+plprofiler reset
 plprofiler monitor --pid <PID> --interval 10 --duration 300
-plprofiler report --from-data --name tpcb-problem-fixed --output tpcb-problem-fixed.html
+plprofiler report --from-shared --name tpcb-problem-fixed --output tpcb-problem-fixed.html
 ```
 [ ![tpcb-problem-fixed.hmtl](images/tpcb-problem-fixed.png) ](http://wi3ck.info/plprofiler/doc/tpcb-problem-fixed.html)
 [`doc/tpcb-problem-fixed.html`](http://wi3ck.info/plprofiler/doc/tpcb-problem-fixed.html)

 The performance profile is now completely reversed.
 The access to pgbench_accounts is a small fraction (1.52% with 0.44% out of that accouting for fetching the new account balance) of the overall time spent.
 The access to pgbench_tellers and pgbench_branches completely dominates the picture.
-This is how a pgbench running inside of shared buffer is supposed to look like.
+This is how a pgbench running inside of shared buffers is supposed to look like.
 Because the tellers and branches tables are so small, there is tremendous row level lock contention and constant bloat on them.

 The overall performance of pgbench went from the original 136 TPS to a whooping